 |May 1, 2021|

-*Thanks to a new initiative called RootOne, which seeks to dramatically increasing the number of teens visiting Israel next summer, a limited number of $3,000 RootOne Vouchers will automatically be applied on a first come/first serve basis.
+*Thanks to a new initiative called RootOne, which seeks to dramatically increase the number of teens visiting Israel next summer, a limited number of $3,000 RootOne Vouchers will be applied on a first come/first serve basis.
 RootOne is seeded through the generosity of The Marcus Foundation, and is powered by The Jewish Education Project.
-For more information please visit our FAQ page.
+If a $3,000 RootOne Voucher is still available, it will be applied before charging your account.
+If it is not available, your teen will be added to a Voucher waitlist and we will notify you if there are any changes.
+For more information on RootOne please visit our FAQ page.

 "Don't be afraid to go out of your comfort zone to have the best experience possible" -NFTY in Israel Summer 2019 participant